Skip to main content

 Like all fires, the faster the response time the greater the chances of extinguishing it with minimal costs and environmental damages.

-A fire can only be extinguished by removal of one of the legs of the fire triangle, shown below.
-For coal to burn it must have a temperature of at least 150 degrees Fahrenheit, greater than 3% oxygen (21% oxygen in the air we breathe), and greater than 20% coal particles by volume.
+Remembering back to the fire triangle (below); a fire can only be extinguished by removal of one of the legs of the triangle.
+As the figure below shows, for coal to burn it must have a temperature of 150 degrees Fahrenheit, greater than three percent oxygen (21% in the air we breathe), and >20% carbon in the coal.
 Removal of any one of these items will result in the fire extinguishing.

 There are three basic types of extinguishment concepts.